Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

-The next child can be sampled according to the desired distribution in a straightforward way by going sequentially over the vertices in $I\setminus F\setminus \{b\}$, and tossing for each vertex $x$ a coin that has probability $1/\varphi(x)$ to be $1$, until indeed one of those coins comes out $1$, or all vertices are exhausted (in which case node $b$ is taken as the next child).
+The next child can be sampled according to the desired distribution in a straightforward way by going sequentially over the vertices in $I\setminus (F\setminus \{b\})$, and tossing for each vertex $x$ a coin that has probability $1/\varphi(x)$ to be $1$, until indeed one of those coins comes out $1$, or all vertices are exhausted (in which case node $b$ is taken as the next child).
 We denote by $D(x)$, $x \in I\setminus F$, the probability that $x$ is chosen when the the above procedure is applied.
 This procedure, however, takes linear time.

 \ShortVersion In order to start building our efficient implementation for \nuc\ we consider the same process, with the same probabilities $1/\varphi(x)$, but this time for $[a,b)\setminus K$, rather than $[a,b)\setminus F$. \ShortVersionEnd \LongVersion In order to start building our efficient implementation for \nuc\ we note that by the definition of $K$, $K \subseteq F$, and we consider a process where we toss $|[a,b)\setminus K|$ coins sequentially for the vertices in $[a,b)\setminus K$.
 The probability that the coin for $x\in [a,b)\setminus K$ is $1$ is still $1/\varphi(x)$.
-We stop as soon as $1$ is encountered or on $b$ if all coins are $0$. \LongVersionEnd The vertex on which we stop, denote is $x$, is a {\em candidate next $u$-child}.
-If $x\in F\setminus K \setminus \{b \}$, then $x$ cannot be a child of $j$ so we proceed by repeating the same process, but with the interval $[x+1,b]$ instead of the interval $[a,b]$. \LongVersion We denote by $D'(x)$, $x \in I\setminus F$, the probability that $x$ is chosen when this procedure is applied. \LongVersionEnd
+We stop as soon as $1$ is encountered or on $b$ if all coins are $0$. \LongVersionEnd The vertex on which we stop, denote it $x$, is a {\em candidate next $u$-child}.
+If $x\in F\setminus K \setminus \{b \}$, then $x$ cannot be a child of $j$ { (because it already has a $u$-parent)} so we proceed by repeating the same process { recursively}, but with the interval $[x+1,b]$ instead of the interval $[a,b]$. \LongVersion We denote by $D'(x)$, $x \in I\setminus F$, the probability that $x$ is chosen when this procedure is applied. \LongVersionEnd